Download Careers360 App

 What Is Contraception?

-Contraception refers to the methods and techniques used in preventing pregnancy.
+Contraception refers to the methods and techniques used in preventing the pregnancy-parturition-lactation cycle in humans.
 This remains an important factor in family planning, health, and reproductive physiology since it puts control over fertility in people's and their partners' hands.
+Contraceptive methods work by blocking fertilisation, preventing ovulation, or stopping implantation.

 Types Of Contraceptive Methods